Ibrahim Yukpasi: Family

 Apart from his sons and grandsons he had other deputies too, nominated by him to continue the "work".
-One of his favorite Khlifa was Nizam-Ud-Din.
-He often said, "if someone comes to me with the request to pray for him, he should first go to Nizam-ud-Din".
+One of his favorite Khalifa was Nizam-Ud-Din.
+He often said, "If someone comes to me with the request to pray for him, he should first go to Nizam-ud-Din".
 The Khalifa's grave can be visited besides the tomb of his Murshid.
 Syed Khawaja Ibrahim Yakpasi Chishti.